NoamZeise/Vulkan-Environment/README.md

 ### windows

-* download the [vulkan sdk](https://vulkan.lunarg.com/), run installer and put the nesseacry files in your lib and include directories
+* download the [vulkan sdk](https://vulkan.lunarg.com/), run installer and put the necessary files in your lib and include directories

 * download [glfw3](https://www.glfw.org/), compile and put in your lib and include directories